 A common gameplay element (or, often, a game's whole premise) involving rolling some sort of sphere from the beginning of a level to the end.
-The player might be inside the ball, running atop of the ball or tilting the level to control the ball.
+The player might be pushing the ball around, inside the ball, running atop the ball, or tilting the level to control the ball.

 - Marble Madness is the archetypal video game version.